RaspberryPiFoundation/webdev-curriculum/en-GB/linked-rooms/index.md

 # Introduction {.intro}

-In this project, you'll create a web project with a set of linked rooms where each room is a different web page.
+In this project, you'll create a set of linked rooms where each room is a different web page.

 ![screenshot](images/rooms-hall-finished.png)